 #2 – Maximize Your Social Media Presence

-You cannot hide from it any longer.
-Social media is where it’s at and everyone knows it.
-The more you put it off, the more behind you will look and feel.
-The internet is intimidating for many, and it is understandable.
-There is so much going on, where do you start?
-Do not worry, once you start looking in the right places and using certain tools, it is really a lot simpler than it seems.
-Using a dance studio management software can help you get hooked up with all the right social media outlets.
+Using dance studio management software can help you get hooked up with all the right social media outlets.
 However, if you already have these up and running, you may need to take it to the next level.
 Here are some ways you can do that:

 Mix it up.
 Find ways to continuously draw a little attention to yourself.
 Share an interesting article about a new form of dance or a helpful technique.
-It could even be as simple as posting one of your favorite inspiration quotes, as long as your social media followers are seeing your name pop everyday.
+It could even be as simple as posting one of your favorite inspirational quotes, as long as your social media followers are seeing your name pop every day.
 The more unique your posts, the more likely your followers will share the post, which will gain you more followers!

 Keep track of activity on your posts.
 Monitor what time of day you tend to get the most response from your followers.
 These are the times you want to be posting the most.
 Also, try to notice the types of posts that people are getting the most positive reactions and continue to steer things in this direction.
 This will keep your fans active and engaged with your page.

 Use your cover photo for promotion and to celebrate your achievements.
-Your cover photo is often times the first thing that a new comer will look it, so why not make it worth it.
+Your cover photo is often times the first thing that a newcomer will look at it, so why not make it worth it.
 Change it up once a month.
 Not too often, or you won’t give it enough time to really be seen by the public.

 Don’t go overboard with your posts, keep them short and sweet.
-Most people do not like to linger too long in one place when it comes to the internet.
+Most people do not like to linger too long in one place on social media.
 It is imperative that you get to the point quickly, or you will most likely lose them.

 Use hashtags that will make the right connections for you.
 This is more important on certain platforms over others, specifically Instagram and Twitter.
 If you use hashtags that your students or parents are already using, more people like them will be drawn to your posts.